irisonia/ServicePathMapper/README.md

 - **Output:**

-  - Paths between servers, with connecting services, grouped by server groups and by path lengths.
+  - All paths that abide by the constraints policy, grouped by path lengths and by server groups.

-    - For details, see `--help-output` and `--help-paths`.
+    For details, see `--help-output` and `--help-paths`.

   - Statistical analysis of the system and the resulting paths.

-    - For details, see `--help-output` and `--help-stats`.
+    For details, see `--help-output` and `--help-stats`.

-  - Configuration summary and log messages are saved in `log.txt`.
+  - Configuration summary and log messages are saved in **log.txt**.

 ---